-Prepared Dishes & Cooking Aids encompasses a wide range of convenience foods and sauces, with combined sales in 2016 of SFr 12.15bn (E?bn).
+Prepared Dishes & Cooking Aids encompasses a wide range of convenience foods and sauces, with combined sales in 2016 of SFr 12.15bn (E11.1bn).
 The biggest international brand in this portfolio is Maggi, encompassing frozen foods and a wide range of sauces, soups and prepared dishes.
 In 2004 Nestlé acquired a 49% stake in Germany's #2 frozen pizza brand, Wagner, and increased that to a controlling stake during 2005.
 Stouffers is the leading brand in the US frozen dinner/entree segment, supported by the Hot Pockets frozen filled sandwich range (now also marketed in Europe under the Maggi umbrella).
 Buitoni markets Italian cuisine, while Herta is the leading name in the chilled processed meat market in continental Europe with a wide range of charcuterie, pates, sliced meats and frankfurters.
 Thomy and Torchin are dressings and condiments brands in Western and Eastern Europe respectively.
 Winiary in Poland markets a range of local sauces and mayonnaises.
 In 1999 the group took an 80% stake in Totole, a leading chicken bouillon brand in China.
 Also that year, Nestlé sold off its Findus frozen food brand in Europe (apart from in Switzerland and Italy) to buyout fund EQT Scandinavia, but retains the Lean Cuisine prepared meals brand in Australia and in North America (as part of Stouffer's).
 The UK's Crosse & Blackwell ambient condiments portfolio was sold in 2002, and the remaining US sauces and preserves were divested to JM Smucker in 2004.
 The Ortega Mexican foods business was also sold in 2004.
 However, in 2009, some of the competition with Kraft was defused with Nestle's acquisition of its rival's extensive frozen pizza business in North America, led by DiGiorno.
 In 2017, it sold a collection of frozen meals and vegetables in Italy, including the brands La Valle Degli Orti, Mare Fresco and Surgelafish, to local rival Frosta.
 The group's main global rivals in culinary foods are Unilever and, to a lesser extent, Kraft Heinz.